Arkansas State University - Newport

 Click here to see ASU-Newport's Tuition and Fees.

-Step 1: Apply for ASU-Newport Admission
+Step 1: Apply for Admission to ASU-Newport

 No student is considered for financial aid until he or she has applied and been accepted into Arkansas State University-Newport.